 - If you need to request Smithsonian site numbers for a linear site please follow the instructions here.
 Please include the name of the linear resource in the request.

 - Although a site number may have been assigned to a linear site, we may not yet have a copy of a site form associated with the site.
-If we do have a copy of a site form associated with the linear site, it is possible (or likely) that the form does not directly record a section you are particularly interested in.
+If we do have a copy of a site form associated with the linear site, it is possible (or likely) that the form does not directly record the segment you are particularly interested in.

 - We do not assign segment numbers to linear site numbers (e.g. 42TO1077.3, 42TO1077.4).
 When completing a site form for a segment of a linear site, the site number should be listed with the Smithsonian trinomial first, followed by “segment” (e.g. “42TO1077 segment”, not “42TO1077 segment 2”) with no segment number defining notation following.
 Segment numbers are relative and arbitrary assignments not assigned by Antiquities.

-- The names provided on the two linear sites lists are names provided by the archaeologist recording the resource.
-Beyond the SHPO consultation process, UDSH does not have the time or resources to check the accuracy of the names or the other recording issues beyond what was reported by the field archaeologist.
+- The names provided in Preservation Pro are names provided by the archaeologist recording the resource.
+Beyond the SHPO consultation process, Antiquities does not have the time or resources to check the accuracy of the names or the other recording issues beyond what was reported by the field archaeologist.

 - Most linear site recordings take place in conjunction with the field archaeologist, the land managing agency, the State Historic Preservation Officer, and the linear sites guidelines.
-The Antiquities archaeological Records staff is usually unable to assist in defining linear site definition, site scope, or other site recording issues.
-Please consult with the resources and persons listed above.
+The Antiquities Records staff is usually unable to assist in defining linear site definition, site scope, or other site recording issues.
+Please consult with the online resources or individuals listed above.

 - Consult with your land managing agency for additional specifics pertaining to linear resources occurring on their land.